 RentVillas.com: Europe and Caribbean

 Villa in Umbria: Umbria, Italy

-Wyndham Vacation Rentals: U.S., Canada and Europe
+Wyndham Vacation Rentals: U.S. and Canada

 — written by Genevieve S. Brown; updated by Vicki Flores and Sarah Schlichter